mikeywhiston/ERM/selfhost_setup.md

         self.role_mentions = []<br>
         </code></pre>

-<p align="center"> Once you have completed all previous steps, it is time to run your bot.
+<p align="center"> Or, you can download the file from this pr.
+Once you have completed all previous steps, it is time to run your bot.
 This has to be done inside of the Virtual Environment we created — if you are no longer in that terminal, run the following commands:
 <pre><code>cd ~/path/to/ERM-main<br>
 python3 -m venv venv <br>
 source venv/bin/activate </code></pre>